 Risk / Threat

-These risks are typically linked with the man-made type of events: Bomb threats, vandalism, terrorism, civil disorder, sabotage, hazardous waste, work stoppage (internal/external), and computer crime.
+These risks are typically linked with man-made type of events: Bomb threats, vandalism, terrorism, civil disorder, sabotage, hazardous waste, work stoppage (internal/external), and computer crime.

 Risk / Threat

 These risks are typically linked with exposures from surrounding facilities, businesses, government agencies, etc.